BIODIVERSITY

 Various SANBI programmes and units undertake this important work, including the various bioregional programmes under mainstreaming biodiversity, SANBI’s Biodiversity Policy Advice unit, and the Scientific Authority.

 Some programmes and projects traverse the entire value chain.
 The National Biodiversity Assessment is an example of a key output on the state of South Africa’s biodiversity based on best-available science.
-The Karoo BioGaps Project is an excellent example of foundational biodiversity information being collated into knowledge on threatened species and habitats, and ultimately then informing development decision-making.
+The freshwater and marine programmes of work also encompass the whole value chain.
+The SBAPP Regional Project is an excellent example of foundational biodiversity information being collated into knowledge on threatened species and ecosystems, and ultimately then informing development decision-making.

 Many different units and programmes fall under the Biodiversity Science banner at SANBI.
-Please use the search function or mouse over the menu on the left to find the unit or programme you are looking for.
+Please use the search function or mouse over the menu on the right to find the project or programme you are interested in.